wdl339/chfs/docs/lab1/lab1.md

 ### Lab 1 Introduction

-In Lab 1, you will implement a single-machine inode-based filesystem step by step.
-Let's have a glance at the architecture of this filesystem:
+In Lab 1, you will implement a single-machine (threaded) inode-based filesystem step by step.
+Below is the filesystem's architecture:

 ![overall-arch](./lab1_1.png)

-As you can see, this filesystem consists of three layers: block layer, inode layer and filesystem layer.
+Our filesystem consists of three layers: block layer, inode layer and filesystem layer.

 The block layer implements a block device which provides APIs to allocate/deallocate blocks, read/write data from/to the blocks.